-External Audit representatives Internal Audit representatives
+Head of Governance and Finance Finance and Resources Manager External Audit representatives Internal Audit representatives

-The members of the committee were appointed at the Board meeting held on 1 November 2005.
+The original members of the committee were appointed at the Board meeting held on 1 November 2005.
+Diane McCrea was appointed as from 1 October 2007 to replace Richard Sturt who left the organisation on 30 September 2007.
 Membership is reviewed and confirmed by the Board annually at the end of the financial year.
-The committee met four times in the period to 31 March 2007.
+The committee met four times in the period to 31 March 2008.